nhunghoang0201/Analyzing-Payment-Performance-and-Transaction-Behaviors-for-an-E-Wallet-Company-using-Python/README.md

 **Insight:**
 - Since Q2 2023, the **APS team has the lowest performance** (they generate the least payment volume).
-- 👉 Why this matters: This could mean their products are not popular, not marketed well, or they have internal issues.
+- 👉 **Why this matters**: This could mean their products are not popular, not marketed well, or they have internal issues.
-- ✅ What to do: Review APS team’s products.
+- ✅ **What to do**: Review APS team’s products.
 Maybe give them more resources, training, or marketing support.

 ---